835total MMe's trained

 By the end of the course participants will have:

-· Shared their experiences and successes at working with older people.
+- Shared their experiences and successes of working with older people.

-Motivate Me comprises a one-day course programme begins at 9.30 a.m. and finishes at 4.30 pm with a maximum of 20 participants.
+Motivate Me comprises a one-day course programme which begins at 9.30 am and finishes at 4.30 pm with a maximum of 20 participants.
 Participants are also expected to undertake pre-course reading and a professional reflective task.

-All participants are provided with a course support pack which includes sources of additional materials and a comprehensive reading list.
+All participants are provided with a course support pack which includes tools for future use, sources of additional materials and a comprehensive reading list.
 Participants are also directed towards additional areas of learning to improve their skills and experience in motivation.

 Additional resources provided: